echeran/smile-of-murugan/webbook/chapter02.md

 And this itself is important: the idea of wisdom, of knowledge, of learning connected with the person of the poet; it was a learned poetry.
-It also shows the reverence for the poets in ancient times: the *pulavar* are always highly respected-somewhat like in the Jewish tradition: a scholar is the most respected man in the society.
+It also shows the reverence for the poets in ancient times: the *pulavar* are always highly respected—somewhat like in the Jewish tradition: a scholar is the most respected man in the society.

 It seems from certain data that poets have not only been always